Published May 27, 2021. Updated July 6, 2023.

 If an LLC doesn't seem quite right for you and you're building a significant real estate investment portfolio in Detroit, it might be worth considering an S Corp as your legal entity.
 However, with an S Corp comes more tax and reporting requirements that can become a hassle without the right counsel and property management help.

 Consider an S Corporation if:

-- You plan to have shareholder investors in your real estate investment business
+You plan to have shareholder investors in your real estate investment business

-- Your business will have only one class of stock
+Your business will have only one class of stock

-- Your shareholders meet specific eligibility requirements
+Your shareholders meet specific eligibility requirements

-- Your business is based in the U.S.
+Your business is based in the U.S.

 However, be prepared to experience tax benefits that might not improve your take-home income at the end of the day.
-You'll also deal with shareholders, hold meetings, and deal with more government involvement on your tax and profit structure.
+You'll also deal with shareholders, hold meetings, and deal with more government involvement in your tax and profit structure.